kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 		- Valindra asked if Mastenovti had come into any recent artifacts, I downplayed it.
 		- I asked Porto in Abyssal why I am here, he said "Curious.
 Could get answer, but need something in return."
 Asked us to work for his master, he could give us
 		- He asked for something to find us all with.
 I handed him one of Mel's scales.
+		- Lewis tried to guiding bolt him, it hit but he survived.